 • I was stressed out, so I spent money on supplements, and the latest and newest health products and trends.

 • I was feeling stuck, frustrated and suffocated.
 I knew I had a bigger purpose to fulfill but wasn't sure what it was.
 To avoid the pain it caused me on a daily basis I spent money on wine, nights out with the girls, eating out or ordering in.

 I thought I was buying things that would make me happy or at least fill some void that I felt needed filling.
 The problem is that emotional spending and impulse buying doesn't last and surely does not fill voids.

 Fast forward…a few years.

-Doug and I definitely made a few smart moves financially as a team and one of them was buying and selling our sweet- as- pie Upper West Side Apt. in NYC in 2004.
+My husband and I definitely made a few smart moves financially as a team, and one of them was buying and selling our sweet- as- pie Upper West Side apt. in NYC in 2004.
 We were lucky to be able to play that market and then buy our home here in LA.
 That said, all of our expenses doubled moving to LA ie: earthquake insurance, 2 cars, 2 kids, house maintenance, health insurance and TAXES…the list goes on.
 Money started to become a real issue and the stresses started to compound.
 When I think of all the money spent on things that were suppose to solve a problem or make me/ us happy… again, my tummy churns.